4.3. Elements (Lens, Ray Source, …)¶

 A RaySource

-defines the properties for rays it creates, including
+defines the properties for the rays it creates, including

 Emitting surface/point/line